aosabook/500lines/dagoba/chapter.md

 So if we create a vertex instance object, we're forced to decide up front whether we will always copy the provided data into a new object -- potentially doubling our space usage -- or allow the host application unfettered access to the database objects.
 There's a tension here between performance and protection, and the right balance depends on your specific use case.

 Duck typing on the vertex's properties allows us to make that decision at run time, by either deep copying* the incoming data or using it directly as a vertex*.
-We don't always want to put the responsibility for balancing safety vs performance tradeoffs in the hands of the user, but because these two sets of use cases diverge so wildly the extra flexibility is necessary here.
+We don't always want to put the responsibility for balancing safety and performance in the hands of the user, but because these two sets of use cases diverge so widely the extra flexibility is important.

 Okay, now that we've got our new vertex we'll add it in to our graph's list of vertices, add it to the vertexIndex for efficient lookup by _id, and add two additional properties to it: _out and _in, which will both become lists of edges*.